-- 10.48 To inform the local list, members of the public have been invited to nominate locally significant buildings to be added to the local list.
-The selection criteria for inclusion on the local list is set out on the Council's website64. - 10.49 There may be other non-designated heritage assets that have not previously been identified for protection, but which make a significant contribution to the character and appearance of the district.
+- To help the Council in its decision-making when discussing proposals and determining planning applications. - To record the nature of the local historic environment more accurately. - 10.48 To inform the local list, members of the public have been invited to nominate locally significant buildings to be added to the local list.
+The selection criteria for inclusion on the local list is set out on the Council's website65. - 10.49 There may be other non-designated heritage assets that have not previously been identified for protection, but which make a significant contribution to the character and appearance of the district.
 This may be the result of insufficient material being available on their existence, special interest or importance. - 10.50 The Council aims to identify value and protect the historic environment and its significance for the benefit of current and future generations.